pip-services/pip-services-docs/content/en/python/commons/reflect/recursive_object_writer.md

 Property values correspondently are object properties, map key-pairs or array elements with their indexes.

-If some properties do not exist or introspection fails they are just silently skipped and no errors thrown.
+If some properties do not exist or introspection fails, they are just silently skipped and no errors thrown.

 > `static` set_properties(obj: Any, values: Any)